 What Large Teams Really Need in Their Video Conferencing Solution

 Large group calls are usually where free services start to fail.
 Many are restricted by number of attendees or meeting duration length, while large teams with multiple offices and remote employees require a video conferencing solution that’s designed to handle dozens or even hundreds of attendees.

 Here are a few things to consider when researching video conferencing solutions for your team:

 1. BYOD capabilities

 Aka, bring your own device.
-Regardless of whether users are on their laptops, mobile phones or tablets, they need an easy way to join video conferencing meetings.
+Regardless of whether users are on their Mac or Microsoft laptops, Android or Apple mobile phones or tablets, they need an easy way to join video conferencing meetings.
 Lifesize supports all the different ways your teams want to connect.
 With a simple click of a meeting invite link, users can even join right from their browsers without having to download an app or a plug-in.

 2. Highest quality video resolution

 Your large team meetings may include a number of individual remote workers on a video conference call with multiple large and small conference rooms, so it’s important that everyone can clearly see and hear their coworkers.
 You need an HD video conferencing solution that is capable of transmitting the best possible video resolution quality for your large group meetings even in suboptimal bandwidth conditions.
 Lifesize supports lifelike 4K image quality and superior sound quality to ensure that everyone in the meeting is getting the most out of the call.